 The professors, staff and friends of the School of Religious Studies have also established a PhD “Student Dissertation Fund” to assist students in the final stages of their doctoral program.
-All students in PhD 6 or 7 and on track to complete their program will be considered in consultation with supervisors and the Graduate Program Director; students do not need to apply for these funding opportunities.
+All students in PhD Year 6 or year 7 in good standing and on track to complete their program will be considered in consultation with supervisors and the Graduate Program Director.
+Students do not need to apply for these funding opportunities.

-Potential applicants are strongly urged to investigate all external funding sources well in advance of making application to a graduate program and to enter the competition for such fellowships as SSHRC and FQRSC in the fall of the year prior to commencing graduate studies.
-Thus, potential MA students should consider applying in the final year of their undergraduate studies; potential PhD students should apply in the final year of their MA studies.
+All prospective students, both Canadian and International, are encouraged to apply for external funding.
+Potential applicants are strongly urged to investigate all external funding sources well in advance of making application to a graduate program, and to enter competitions for such fellowships as SSHRC and FQRSC in the fall of the year prior to commencing graduate studies.
+Thus, potential MA students should consider applying in the final year of their undergraduate studies, if they plan on going straight into an MA program; potential PhD students should apply in the final year of their MA studies.